abrandenberger/random-trees/README.md

 Tree generation:
 - The user has a choice of *offspring distribution* between various binomial distributions, the geometric distribution and the Poisson distribution.
-- `New Tree` generates a Galton-Watson tree with the selected offspring distribution (with limited size to avoid computational and visual overload)
+- `New Tree` generates a Bienaymé tree with the selected offspring distribution (with limited size to avoid computational and visual overload)
 - `Big Tree` also generates such a tree, but conditioned to have large size!
 - You can draw your own tree using `Draw Tree`; the multiplicities of each node will be shown and updated as the tree is drawn.
 It will be animated once `Done` is clicked.